nplrkn/qcore/docs/backlog.md

 ## In progress
 - Service request and session reactivation
   - F1AP service request including testing with live phone
+  - Don't rely on TMSI in outer message
   - Registration Request with session to reactivate
   - self review + TODOs introduced in the pull request